cirosantilli/china-dictatorship/FAQ.md

 ## In the Tweet you say "correctional facility", but reeducation through labour has been abolished

-My bad here, the precise term is "jail".
+My bad [here](https://twitter.com/cirosantilli/status/579270450984984576), the precise term is "jail".
 I'm *not* talking about: <https://en.wikipedia.org/wiki/Re-education_through_labor> Unfortunately I can't edit a Tweet.

-## You have nothing to lose by doing that, but we Chinese programmer do
+## You have nothing to lose by doing that, but we Chinese programmers do

 I think I have the most to lose personally: no enterprise who wants to do business with China will ever hire me for a high position.